Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Snapping Back to the Golden Path

 In contrast to exploring the transition from a noisy trajectory towards the ``golden path'', we can also investigate the effects of introducing SGD noise, thereby deviating away from the optimal trajectory.
-To this end, we conduct an analogous experiment to the one presented in Section~\ref{sec:snaploss}, but with a crucial difference: instead of reducing the noise in SGD at time $T_0$, we \textit{increase} it, for instance, by increasing the learning rate or decreasing the batch size.
-Looking at the results for GPT-2-small on the C4 dataset, we observe an immediate and significant increase in the loss upon introducing additional noise, as illustrated in Figure~\ref{fig:sec2-opposite-llm} for both the batch size decrement (left) and learning rate increment (right) scenarios.
-Interestingly, the loss snapping phenomenon is strongly evident in the case of the learning rate experiment, where following the increase in the learning rate, the loss curve rises to exactly match the loss curve trained with this high learning rate from initialization.
-In the batch size reduction experiment we see a similar phenomenon as in the experiments shown in Figure~\ref{fig:sec2-main}, where the lower noise loss curve, after noising, follows a translated version of the higher noise curve.
-We conjecture that the differences in shifts is due to the additional noise causing some progress on the path to be lost (and then needs to be recovered).
-See Appendix~\ref{app:sec3} for further discussion.
+To this end, we conduct an analogous experiment to the one presented before, but with a crucial difference: instead of reducing the noise in SGD at time $T_0$, we \textit{increase} it by decreasing the batch size.
+Looking at the results for ResNet-18 on CIFAR-5m and GPT-2-small on the C4 dataset, we observe an immediate and significant increase in the loss upon introducing additional noise, as illustrated in Figure~\ref{fig:sec2-main} ((b) and (d)).
+We see a similar phenomenon as in the experiments shown in Figure~\ref{fig:sec2-main} (left), where the lower noise loss curve, after noising, follows a translated version of the higher noise curve (translation is not needed for the CIFAR-5m experiment as shown in Figure~\ref{fig:sec2-main} bottom right).

+In Appendix~\ref{app:add-3}, we provide additional plots showing that the phenomenon is consistently observed even when varying the timestep when the batch size is increased.